Program Admission Requirements

 - Statement of Purpose

-- Supplemental Data Form - This form is one of several primary evaluation tools and is REQUIRED.
+- Supplemental Data Form - Your academic course background in math, statistics, and computer science is central to evaluating your application.
+Please complete this form accurately -- failure to do so can eliminate your application from consideration.
+This form is one of several primary evaluation tools and is REQUIRED.

 - Official Transcripts from all prior higher-education institutions (International applicants who attended institutions outside the United States must use a transcript evaluation service.)

 We accept both hard copy and secure, electronic transcripts.
 Hard copy (official) transcripts should be sent by the issuing institution to: